Varicose veins are enlarged, twisted veins. They can happen anywhere in the body. But they are more common in the legs.

 Who is at risk?

-Dr. Albrecht said sitting or standing for long periods of time can cause blood to pool in the leg veins.
+Sitting or standing for long periods of time can cause blood to pool in the leg veins.
 Other factors can increase pressure on the veins, including:

 - Being overweight